A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: More Experimental Results

 \subsubsection{Overall Performance Comparison}

-To understand how the tag ratio $p$ used to identify high-memorization samples affects DynamicCut’s effectiveness, we conduct experiments across three different tag ratios: $p = 5\%$, $10\%$, and $20\%$ on the \textsc{Shoppers} and \textsc{Adult} datasets, as shown in Table~\ref{tab:compare_ratio_p}.
+To understand how the tag ratio $p$ used to identify high-memorization samples affects DynamicCut’s effectiveness, we conduct experiments across five different tag ratios: $p = 1\%, 3\%, 5\%, 10\%$, and $20\%$ on the \textsc{Shoppers} and \textsc{Adult} datasets, as shown in Table~\ref{tab:compare_ratio_p}.
+We note that the distribution of memorization frequency in~\ref{fig:long_tail} is typically long-tailed, and only a small fraction of samples are replicated many times.
+Importantly, DynamicCut does not rely on a hard frequency cutoff, but instead ranks samples by their warm-up Mem-AUC scores and selects the top-$p\%$ most memorization-prone samples.
+We treat $p$ as an empirical design choice rather than a theoretically optimal constant, and study its effect below.
 We have the following observations:

-\textbf{Obs.
-1:} On both \textsc{Shoppers} and \textsc{Adult}, setting $p=10\%$ consistently yields the most substantial memorization reduction—$22.73\%$ and $15.29\%$, respectively—outperforming both smaller ($p=5\%$) and larger ($p=20\%$) ratios.
-This indicates that a moderate filtering threshold balances aggressiveness and reliability in identifying memorization-prone samples.
+\textbf{Obs.1: Optimal Filtering Threshold at $p=10\%$.} Across both \textsc{Shoppers} and \textsc{Adult}, setting $p=10\%$ consistently achieves the largest reduction in memorization—$22.73\%$ and $15.29\%$, respectively—outperforming smaller thresholds ($p=1\%, 3\%, 5\%$) and the larger threshold ($p=20\%$).
+This suggests that a moderate filtering ratio strikes a balance between aggressiveness and reliability in identifying memorization-prone samples.

-\textbf{Obs.
-2:} While the $p=5\%$ setting is more conservative, the memorization reduction is weakest, and in some cases, utility metrics (e.g., $\beta$-Recall) degrade more than with $p=10\%$.
-Conversely, using $p=20\%$ introduces less precise filtering, leading to less effective memorization mitigation and inconsistent gains across utility metrics.
+\textbf{Obs.2: Trade-offs at Extreme Thresholds.} A lower threshold ($p=1\%, 3\%, 5\%$) yields weaker memorization reduction and, in some cases, greater degradation in utility metrics such as $\beta$-Recall.
+Conversely, a higher threshold ($p=20\%$) leads to less precise filtering, resulting in weaker memorization mitigation and inconsistent improvements in utility performance.

-These results suggest that using a 10\% threshold for filtering strikes the best trade-off between memorization suppression and generation quality, and we adopt $p=10\%$ as the default setting for DynamicCut.
+Overall, these results suggest that the threshold $p$ should be chosen in a moderate range rather than being overly conservative or overly aggressive.
+In our experiments, using a $10\%$ threshold for filtering provides the best trade-off between memorization suppression and generation quality, and we therefore adopt $p=10\%$ as the default setting for DynamicCut.